 Laodicea occupies a broad plateau overlooking the fertile valley of the River Lycus tributary of the Maeander.
-Lying far inland from the major archaeological sites on the Aegean coast, it has emerged only in the last decade as the second largest Roman city in Anatolia, exceeded only by Ephesus.
+Lying far inland from the major archaeological sites on the Aegean coast, it has emerged only in the last decade as the second-largest Roman city in Anatolia, exceeded only by Ephesus.
 Since it was abandoned in the late Middle Ages, it was known mainly through biblical and literary sources.
 Since 1993 archaeologists have discovered new evidence of a thriving metropolis.
-They have revealed the Hippodamian grid plan and so much remarkable architecture that UNESCO has placed the site on the World Heritage Temporary List in ten years.
+They have revealed the Hippodamian grid plan and so much remarkable architecture that UNESCO has placed the site on the World Heritage Temporary List for ten years.
 As excavation and restoration continue, visitors will experience even more evidence of this prosperous metropolis.
 It is 16 km. from the World Heritage Site of Hierapolis (Pamukkale) and about the same distance from the important classical city of Colossae, where almost nothing remains.

 Visit and see the most famous highlights of Pamukkale

 Or please click below to go back to ‘Pamukkale’ Page